-The MMS Elementary curriculum draws on Montessori approaches and other proven teaching strategies to provide a rigorous academic program.
+The MMS Elementary curriculum draws on Montessori approaches and other proven teaching methods to provide a rigorous academic program.

 The Lower Elementary program asks children to begin to take ownership of their learning.
 In three classrooms, including first through third grade peers, students learn core academic subjects in small groups with teachers, and extend their understanding of the concepts through collaborative and independent work.
-The curriculum is carefully designed to achieve specific outcomes, and the Montessori methodology is supplemented with Singapore Math, the balanced-literacy approach developed at the Columbia Teacher’s College Reading and Writing Project, and nature studies based on scientific resources at Black Rock Forest.
-Homework begins in Lower Elementary with nightly reading assignments and longer-range projects.
+The curriculum is carefully designed to achieve specific outcomes, and the Montessori methodology is supplemented with Singapore Math, the Columbia Teacher’s College Reading and Writing Project, and nature studies based on scientific resources at Black Rock Forest.
+Homework begins in Lower Elementary with nightly reading assignments.
 During this time, children begin to develop the resilience and learning traits that lead to academic success.
 They connect personally with their learning, and are given many opportunities for self-expression.
 With competence comes confidence.
-The child leaves Lower Elementary with the self-motivation and self-discipline needed to address the more abstract challenges of Upper Elementary.
+The child leaves Lower Elementary with the self-motivation and self-discipline needed to address the more abstract learning of Upper Elementary.

 To learn more about the Lower Elementary curriculum, click here.